A timeline of OBJ's shenanigans

 The feud between the two didn't just go away.
 It extended to the Super Bowl and through the offseason.
 Beckham even said at one point that Norman should thank him for all he did for his career.
 Not long after, Norman was cut by the Panthers and signed with the Washington Redskins.

-September 2016: Beckham throws a sideline tantrum, kicks the kicking net during a loss to the Redskins.
+September 2016: Beckham throws a sideline tantrum, then kicks the kicking net during a loss to the Redskins.

 Upset with how the game was unfolding against Norman and the Redskins, Beckham lost his cool on the sideline.
 At one point he slammed his helmet into the kicking net and it snapped back and nailed him in the face.
 It was the start of a special relationship between Beckham and the net.